NMBURobotics/ros2_full_sensor_suite/README.md

 Launch the world file with;

+> export GAZEBO_MODEL_PATH=/home/atas/colcon_ws/src/ros2_full_sensor_suite/models
 > ros2 launch ros2_full_sensor_suite test.launch.py

+replace the `GAZEBO_MODEL_PATH` according to your local path.
+This is important as otherwise Gazebo would not be able to locate the models.

-Open RVIZ set the global frame to `base_link`.
-You can view various sensor data such as ;
+Open RVIZ2 in another terminal, set the global frame to `base_link`.
+You can view various incoming sensor data such as LIDAR, depth cloud, images etc.;

 ![.](images/teaser.png)

+Note that since the depth camera pointcloud is coming from optical frmae, the cloud looks strange, you will need to do transfrom e.g(depth_camera_optical_frame -> base_link) so that the point cloud from depth camera will look more meaningful.

-Note that some sensor data cannot be visualized through RVIZ but you can just subscribe to a topic to echo the data.
+Some sensor data cannot be visualized through RVIZ2, but you can just subscribe to a topic to echo the data.

 e.g

 > ros2 topic echo /imu/data

+or the same from gps

+> ros2 topic echo /gps/fix